Mental Health Facilities Rochester, MN

 Minneapolis Vamc Rochester Va Clinic

-Minneapolis Vamc Rochester Va Clinic is a mental health treatment center in Rochester, MN, located at 3900 Fairway Place Nw, 55901 zip code area.
-Minneapolis Vamc Rochester Va Clinic provides outpatient treatment and telemedicine/telehealth.
-Minneapolis Vamc Rochester Va Clinic offers psychotropic medication, dialectical behavior therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
-Minneapolis Vamc Rochester Va Clinic also supports people requiring dual diagnosis treatment, transitional age young adults and people with trauma.
-Additional services at Minneapolis Vamc Rochester Va Clinic consist of education services, integrated primary care services and supported employment.
+Minneapolis Vamc Rochester Va Clinic is a mental health clinic in Rochester, Minnesota, located at 3900 Fairway Place Nw, 55901.
+Minneapolis Vamc Rochester Va Clinic offers outpatient treatment and telemedicine/telehealth.
+Minneapolis Vamc Rochester Va Clinic provides activity therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, young adults and adults.
+Minneapolis Vamc Rochester Va Clinic also supports transitional age young adults, people with trauma and veterans.
+Some other services provided by Minneapolis Vamc Rochester Va Clinic include legal advocacy, psychosocial rehabilitation services and supported employment.

 Learn More